thwfhk/shl-popl24-artifact/README.md

 ## Relevant Source Files

+This artifact contains the full source code and test suite of our fork of Links in the `links` directory.
+To emphasise which part is crucial to the CFL extension, we include our changesets to the Links source code (i.e., the `links/core` directory) in the file `cfl.patch`.
+These changesets were obtained by running `git diff` of our fork against the upstream master branch (before our PR is merged).

-The source code can be found in the `links` directory.
-The following list highlights the most relevant source files:
+The following list highlights the most relevant source files in the `links/core` directory:

 * `links/core/typeSugar.ml` : type inference.
 This file contains the
   main mechanism of tracking control-flow linearity.